Favorite Food Souvenirs from Around the World

 We found many of these Spa wafers (lázeňské oplatky) in souvenir and grocery stores.
 These wafers originated in the Czech spa towns when they were offered to guests as snacks.
 These popular snacks were large, round, thin and flavored with fillings in between.
 Its delicateness reminded me of a giant communion bread we get at Catholic churches.
 They were delicious and made for great snacks as we walked around Prague.
 We loved the hazelnut and chocolate ones!

 Mozart’s presence is all over Salzburg so it wasn’t a surprise to see him being honored in the form of chocolates.
 The Mozartkugels or Mozart Balls are pistachio marzipan balls covered in nougats and coated with chocolate.
 They were delicious and small enough to make them addicting.
 There are a variety of brands and confectioners selling them but the original Fürst chocolates come in in blue covers.
 The red versions are the mass produced ones.

-Have you ever had chocolate-covered licorice?
+Have you ever had an Icelandic chocolate covered licorice?
 We didn’t know these existed until our trip to Iceland a couple of years ago.
 Those Nizza and Pipp chocolate bars were great!
 It looked like any other bar but with licorice bits in the middle.
 Who knew this combination worked?
 Black licorice is very popular in Iceland and comes in a various forms.
 Its salty flavor is an acquired taste though.